Binary-Hive/mynt-documentation/CONTRIBUTING.md

 Feedback
 If you have any questions, suggestions, or feedback, please feel free to [open an issue](https://github.com/Binary-Hive/project-documentation/issues) on GitHub.

-Thank you for contributing to {{ project name here }} documentation!
+Thank you for contributing to Mynt documentation!